Get Involved in Conservation

 Volunteering for the Department

 The Town of Lincoln has 80+ miles of trails across over 5 square miles of conservation land.
 The Department and Lincoln Land Conservation Trust staff spend a great deal of effort on sound stewardship of the land.
 Staff are seeking assistance from volunteers to perform trail upkeep and education/outreach.
-Volunteer duties may include:
+Three volunteer programs are available:

 Contact staff for more information, or fill out the following Google Form to apply for our Volunteer Program: https://forms.gle/K6J2MnCf7CfNdmNX8